polterguy/polterguy.github.io/tutorials/http-rest/index.md

 ```

 The status code is the value of your **[http.get]** node after invoking your endpoint, and the headers collection
-is returned as the **[headers]** node.
+is returned as **[headers]**.
 At this point you can easily traverse the array of items returned by the
 endpoint using code resembling the following.

 ```